Are you giving yourself a chance of a bullseye?

 When you're done with your goals and annual plan, ask yourself, "If I get done what I'm about to do, will it help me get to my big-picture goal?"
 Make sure it does!

-- As you’re crafting your goals, you should also take your big-picture goal and check to see that it aligns to your shorter-term goals and actions.
+- As you're crafting your goals, you should also check to see if your big-picture goal aligns with your shorter-term goals and actions.

-Also, don’t let not having the perfect template or detailed tracking mechanism stop you from getting started.
-This is a form of goal procrastination best to avoid.
+Also, don't let not having the perfect template or detailed tracking mechanism stop you from getting started.
+This is a form of goal procrastination and is best to avoid.

-Some of the highest-achieving goal setters just write their goals on one sheet of paper and stick it in the top drawer of their desk.
-One person we worked with for years keeps a Word file on his desktop, and reopens the document each week to review and update the progress.
+Some of the highest-achieving goal setters write their goals on a single sheet of paper and stick it in the top drawer of their desk.
+One person we worked with for years keeps a Word file on his desktop, and reopens the document each week to review and update his progress.

-One caveat with goal setting: the process of setting them can shine a light on the fact that you’re not yet even near where you want to be.
-Don’t worry ‘bout it.
-Remember that the road to success is always under repair.
-Live by goals and you won’t get lost on the side streets, wondering to yourself why you’re not there yet.
+One caveat with goal setting: the process of setting them can shine a light on the fact you're not yet even near where you want to be.
+Don't worry about that.
+Remember the road to success is always under repair.
+Live by goals and you won't get lost on the side streets, wondering to yourself why you're not there yet.

-I’d say “good luck” but you don’t need luck.
-Set your goals and your actions, and you’ll make your own.
-And hit the target.
+I'd say "good luck" but you don’t need luck.
+Set your goals and your actions, and you'll make your own luck.
+And hit your targets.